 “Fostering like any job has its highs and lows.
 I would be wrong to say it’s all rosy, but the good days far out weight the not so good.
 I love the fact that I am living my dream and making a difference to the life of a young person.
 I would highly recommend it.”

 Nicky, Foster Carer

 As well as parenting, attending meetings and providing transport to/from school or other activities, foster carers must record their placement observations in a diary and report these to the agency.

 Foster carer recordings are vital, and particularly important if the local authority requires evidence of a child’s progress or other relevant information to help determine their care plan.

-We often get asked, “what’s foster care like?”, especially by those who are starting their journey.
-Check out this short video from one our foster carers Jen talking about what foster care is like.
+We often get asked, “what is foster care like?”, especially by those who are starting their journey.